The U.S. is a nation built by immigrants, and people from other countries continue to make invaluable contributions to American society.

 In 2016, more than 100,000 people (perhaps jokingly) signed a petition requesting that former President Barack Obama deport one of Canada’s most famous celebrities — Justin Bieber — from the U.S. due to his DUI charges and other minor offenses.
 The outcry didn’t affect Bieber, who holds a 0-1 immigration visa that makes him a guest in the U.S. due to his “extraordinary ability” in the arts.

-If the petition wounded Bieber’s ego, he can always take solace in the fact that he earns about $83.5 million a year, landing him the title of an “All-Star Alumni” of Forbes’ list of the highest-paid celebs under 30.
-The musician also has an extremely high net worth at $285 million.
+If the petition wounded Bieber’s ego, he can always take solace in the fact that he earned $83.5 million last year, landing him the No. 2 spot on Forbes’ list of the highest-paid celebs under 30.
+The musician also has an extremely high net worth at $265 million.

 James Bond might be as English as tea with the queen, but 007 has been played by a Scot, an Aussie, a Welshman and an Irishman over the years.
 The Irishman is Pierce Brosnan, a Drogheda-born actor who became an American citizen in 2004.